cloudfoundry/docs-dev-guide/services/adding-a-service.html.md

 instances increases.

-You need to consider this when choosing a service plan because every service plan specifies a maximum number of connections.
+You need to consider this when choosing a service plan because service plans limit the number of connections.
 Choose a plan which offers enough connections to cover the increase in application instances during DEA updates.
 To run a small number of app instances (including workers), look for a plan that offers twice that many connections.
-For large numbers of instances, the ratio of service connections to app instances can be closer to one-to-one.
+For larger numbers of instances, the ratio of service connections to app instances can be closer to one-to-one.

 ## <a id='bind'></a>Binding a Service Instance to your Application ##